newrelic/terraform-provider-newrelic/website/docs/guides/cloud_integrations_guide.html.markdown

 Variables:

-* newrelic_account_id: The New Relic account you want to link to AWS.
+* `newrelic_account_id`: The New Relic account you want to link to AWS.
 This account will receive all the data observability from your AWS environment.
-* newrelic_account_region: The region of your New Relic account, this can be `US` for United States or `EU` for Europe.
+* `newrelic_account_region`: The region of your New Relic account, this can be `US` for United States or `EU` for Europe.
 (Default `US`)
-* name: A unique name used throughout the module to name the resources.
+* `name`: A unique name used throughout the module to name the resources.

 ### Azure